OSCA-Kampala-Chapter/jet-fetch/README.md

 ### Customising the above

-If your backend forexample does not expect the token as `Bearer`, maybe it expects it as `Token` or `JWT`, then your class should have an additional parameter `sendTokenAs` and if not defined, it will always default to `Bearer`.
+If your backend, for example, does not expect the token as `Bearer`, maybe it expects it as `Token` or `JWT`, then your class should have an additional parameter `sendTokenAs` and if not defined, it will always default to `Bearer`.

 Example: